C7C8/Dotfiles/README.md

 # Sourec Dotfiles (*Sathanas*)

-These are my dotfiles, sathanas-grade.
-That means that they're designed to be used on a fast system with a full+ keyboard, not an ancient laptop like the other branch.
+These are my dotfiles.
+There are many like them, but these ones are mine.
+They're designed to be used on a fast system with a full+ keyboard, not an ancient laptop like the other branch.
 Assume a desktop build with a number pad and two screens.